hv-support/customer-training/README.md

 #### How to checkout a folder
-All our Course-Materials are in a single customer-training git repository.
+The Course-Materials are located under a folder, in asingle customer-training git repository; for example ansible, customer-training/dst/ansible.
+You first need to download the index and then execute a sparse-checkout.

+For example - ansible

 ```
 mkdir Course-Materials